Logo Voyage

 You can check the original Wikivoyage article Here

 Höga Kustenleden (High Coast Trail) is a long-distance trail in Sweden's High Coast, spanning about 140 km from Hornöberget in the south to Örnsköldsvik in the north.
 It traverses the High Coast World Heritage Area, offering a unique mix of coastal cliffs, islands, deep forests, and mountains.
-Hikers will experience elevations up to 286 m (938 ft) at Skuleberget, the trail's highest point, providing sweeping views of the Baltic Sea and surrounding landscape.
+Hikers will experience elevations up to 286 m (938 ft) at Skuleberget, the trail's highest point, providing views of the Baltic Sea and surrounding landscape.
 A full trek usually takes 5-7 days, but shorter trips covering select stages are also possible.

 Understand